IlyaRice/Enterprise-RAG-Challenge-3-AI-Agents/docs/installation.md

 npm run dev
 ```

+Open http://localhost:3000 in your browser.

-Open http://localhost:3000 and use the file browser to load trace files from the `traces/` directory.
+**Browser compatibility:** The directory picker feature requires Chrome, Edge, or Opera.
+If you're using a different browser, use the "Upload Run" button in the header to load individual trace JSON files from the `traces/` directory.